 Do you have parts for vintage/discontinued Guild?

-Guild Guitars currently stocks parts for current production models only – we do not stock parts for discontinued models.
+Guild Guitars only stocks parts for current production models made by Cordoba Music Group beginning in 2014.
+We do not stock parts for discontinued models, or any guitar made before 2014.
+Parts purchased from the Guild Web Store are not guaranteed to fit guitars made before 2014.
 For information about replacement parts for your vintage or discontinued Guild model, please contact one of many aftermarket parts suppliers, which can be found via any online search engine.
 Some popular suppliers include Stewart Macdonald, Luthier’s Mercantile, AllParts, theguitarmechanic.com, Gurian Instruments.

 Which one of your cases will fit my vintage Guild guitar?

 Like parts and hardware, Guild Guitars currently manufactures and stocks cases designed to fit current production models only.
 However, in general, if the model that you own is still in production, or a reissue is in production, the case for that current model will most likely fit your vintage Guild.
 For example, a vintage D-55 will fit a current dreadnought case, a vintage Aristocrat will fit a current Aristocrat case, a vintage F-30 will fit a current Orchestra sized case, etc. There are a few exceptions that we don’t currently offer, but most models will have a corresponding case that we can help you acquire.
 For further information, please contact an Authorized Guild Dealer.